Main Menu Jump to Content Search

 • NYSE 03-99 (June 4, 2003) (settlement resolving supervision issues stemming from broker taking discretion without appropriate authority and making unsuitable recommendations).

 • Caiola v.
-Citibank, N.A., 295 F.3d 312 (2d Cir.
+Citibank, NA, 295 F.3d 312 (2d Cir.
 2002) (amicus brief for SIA on synthetic securities).

 • Log On America v.
-Promethean Asset Management L.L.C., 223 F. Supp.
-2d 435 (S.D.N.Y.
-2001) (dismissal of claims for securities fraud and under §16(b) of the 1934 Act against PIPE investor).
+Promethean Asset Management LLC, 223 F. Supp.2d 435 (S.D.N.Y.
+2001) (dismissal of claims for securities fraud and under Section16(b) of the 1934 Act against PIPE investor).

 Selected Representative Enforcement and Litigated Matters (settled or not reported):

-• Represented AML CCO of mid-size broker-dealer in major SEC investigation stemming from BVI firm’s use of U.S. brokerage accounts to liquidate penny stocks.
-Wells submission demonstrated that client had acted reasonably and no charges were brought against him.
+• Represented AML CCO of mid-size broker-dealer in a major SEC investigation stemming from BVI firm’s use of U.S. brokerage accounts to liquidate penny stocks.
+The Wells submission demonstrated that client had acted reasonably and no charges were brought against him.

-• Represented broker-dealer in two different internal investigations and subsequent NYSE and NYSE investigations relating to possible misconduct and fabrication of evidence during regulatory examinations concerning, respectively, monitoring of outside business activities and revenue sharing.
-No action taken by regulators against the broker-dealer.
+• Represented a broker-dealer in two different internal investigations and subsequent NYSE and NYSE investigations relating to possible misconduct and fabrication of evidence during regulatory examinations concerning, respectively, monitoring of outside business activities and revenue sharing.
+No action was taken by regulators against the broker-dealer.

-• Represented broker-dealer in lawsuit brought by public company stemming from short tender by a trader and in related internal review and NASD investigation of client’s stock loan department.
+• Represented a broker-dealer in lawsuit brought by a public company stemming from short tender by a trader and in related internal review and NASD investigation of client’s stock loan department.
 At trial before Delaware Court of Chancery, successfully demonstrated through expert evidence that damages were a fraction of those asserted by plaintiff, leading to favorable settlement.

-• In separate prosecutions stemming from obstructing an SEC investigation into a Ponzi scheme and investigation of insider trading on IBM-Lotus merger, obtained downward departures from U.S. sentencing guidelines resulting in no jail time.
+• In separate prosecutions stemming from obstructing an SEC investigation into a Ponzi scheme and investigation of insider trading on IBM-Lotus merger, obtained downward departures from US sentencing guidelines resulting in no jail time.

 Speaking Engagements